Logging In

 Arts & Sciences offers a checklist to help you both create accessible content and ensure that your current content is accessible.
 This checklist isn't all-inclusive, but it is a starting point to help make your website more accessible.

 Siteimprove is an automated tool used by Arts & Sciences that regularly crawls the department and center websites to monitor for several different types of problems and alerts site maintainers if any are found.
-It can provide information on analytics (page views, visitors, and traffic sources), quality assurance (broken links, misspellings), and accessibility (the ease with which a person with disabilities can access your site).
-Automated tools like Siteimprove can be set up to quickly analyze the code of many pages for certain issues and then generate a report.
+It can provide information on issues that cause accessibility issues, such as broken links and misspellings.
+Automated tools like Siteimprove can be set up to quickly analyze the code of your pages for certain problems and then generate a report.
 While this is quicker than manually checking a page or entire site, it can't tell you if the font is legible, the alt text is accurate, or the headings make sense.
 Automatic tests save time and should be done regularly, but can't completely replace manual testing.

 Where should I go for help?